Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: System model and Problem formulation

 \subsection{Problem Formulation}

-The aim of this paper is to maximize energy efficiency of the WPT supported D2D pair while guarantee the downlink user's data rate by jointly optimizing the time switching coefficient $\tau$ and beamforming vectors $\om$.
-Hence, the optimization problem can be formulated as:
+For WPT devices, utilizing energy effectively is extremely essential.
+Hence, the aim of this paper is to maximize the energy efficiency of the WPT-assisted D2D pair while guaranteeing the NOMA downlink user's data rate by jointly optimizing the time switching coefficient $\tau$ and beamforming vectors $\om$.
+The optimization problem can be formulated as:

-where $R_{min}$ denotes the minimum target date rate of downlink users. (\ref{P1b}) is the QoS constraint which guarantees that downlink users can implement SIC successfully. (\ref{P1c}) is the total power constraint of the BS, and (\ref{P1d}) is to restrict the time-switching coefficient in the feasible range. $\tau = 0$ indicates that the D2D transmitter transmits signal in the whole time slot.
+where $R_{min}$ denotes the minimum target date rate of NOMA downlink users. (\ref{P1b}) is the QoS constraint which also guarantees that downlink users can implement SIC successfully. (\ref{P1c}) is the total power constraint of the BS, and (\ref{P1d}) is to restrict the time-switching coefficient in the feasible range. $\tau = 0$ indicates that the D2D transmitter transmits the signal in the whole time slot.
 In contrast, $\tau = 1$ means the D2D transmitter harvests energy in the whole time slot.
-According to Proposition 1, it can be observed that the constraint (\ref{P1b}) is equivalent to the following two constraints: